Military budget: Financing militaries

 Military budgets often reflect how strongly a country perceives the likelihood of threats against it, or the amount of aggression it wishes to conjure.
 It also gives an idea of how much financing should be provided for the upcoming fiscal year.
 The size of a budget also reflects the country's ability to fund military activities.
 Factors include the size of that country's economy, other financial demands on that entity, and the willingness of that entity's government or people to fund such military activity.
 Generally excluded from military expenditures is spending on internal law enforcement and disabled veteran rehabilitation.
 The effects of military expenditure on a nation's economy and society, and what determines military expenditure, are notable issues in political science and economics.
-There are controversial findings and theories regarding these topics.
 Generally, some suggest military expenditure is a boost to local economies.
 Still, others maintain military expenditure is a drag on development.

 Among the countries maintaining some of the world's largest military budgets, China, India, France, Germany, Japan, Russia, the United Kingdom and the United States are frequently recognized to be great powers.

-According to the Stockholm International Peace Research Institute, in 2018, total world military expenditure amounted to 1.822 trillion US$.
+In 2024, the United States spent 3.4% of its GDP on its military, while China 1.7%, Russia 7.1%, France 2.1%, United Kingdom 2.3%, India 2.3%, Israel 8.8%, South Korea 2.6% and Germany spent 1.9% of its GDP on defense.

-In 2018, the United States spent 3.2% of its GDP on its military, while China 1.9%, Russia 3.9%, France 2.3%, United Kingdom 1.8%, India 2.4%, Israel 4.3%, South Korea 2.6% and Germany spent 1.2% of its GDP on defense.
+According to the Stockholm International Peace Research Institute, in 2024, total world military expenditure amounted to US$2.718 trillion.
+It increased 9.4 percent over the previous year.
+With the Russo-Ukrainian War, European expenditures rose by 17 percent.